10-2-pursuit/lab-intro-to-express-request/.github/pull_request_template.md

 ## Wins

 Please list any wins:
+Implementation of an external page that is then imported into app.js to make feasible the required action which is to respond with an html file.
 ## Struggles

 Please list any specific struggles
+I struggled with setting up query strings as parameters.
 ## Other comments

 Please add any other things you'd like us to know about this assignment